KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/4 Python Lists/2 Multi-dimensional arrays.md

 # --hints--

-Name a 2-dimensional array called "my_2d_array".
-The array should be a list of foods and their price.
+"my_2d_array" should be a list of foods and their price.
 Ex: ["food", "price"].

 ```
 True if isinstance(my_2d_array, list) else False